Liu-Xiangzhi/CAMI/ReadMe.md

 Due to certain inconsistencies in the C standard regarding the effective type of allocated storage duration objects and other semantic rules (such as pointer arithmetic), we modified the behavior of `malloc` to resemble the behavior of the `new` operator in C++/Java.

-For more infomation of feature supporting, implementation-defined behavior and locale-specified behavior, see [feature support document](./doc/en_us/feature_support.md).
+For more infomation of feature supporting, implementation-defined behavior and locale-specific behavior, see [feature support document](./doc/en_us/feature_support.md).

 ### Detection Target
 Our detection target is undefined behaviors that cannot be completely detected at compile time.
 Meanwhile, due to some unsupported feature, we eliminated UB 5(data race), 38(access subobject of atomic object), 65(restrict related), 66(restrict related), 72(VLA related).
 The remaining undefined behaviors are as follows: